Violin/Viola FAQ

 • Stretch the left arm straight out under the instrument, and under the scroll, and if the instrument's scroll ends flush with the pulse, it is just right.

 Most shops which sell instruments, and many violin teachers, have the Vio-meter (pictured, below).
-You can go into the shop and have them measure the player, or if you need to do this frequently, you can purchase a Vio-meter ($20 plus $5.00 shipping).
+You can go into the shop and have them measure the player, or if you need to do this frequently, you can purchase a Vio-meter ($20 + $5.00 shipping).
 Please contact us if you would like to purchase this item.

 Vio-meter